 A student who has been unable to resolve an issue directly with a faculty or staff member should contact the program manager and obtain the NWSC Grievance Form to file a formal complaint.
 The form should be completed and submitted to the program manager within ten working days of the incident.
 The complaint must include a concise statement of the allegations that form the basis for the student's complaint, including a careful statement of the facts, rules, regulations, policy, or practice that was violated; a summary of the attempts at resolution; and a suggested remedy.
-The Programs Manager is responsible for satisfactorily addressing the complaint and documenting the response, upon necessary consultation with and approval of the provost.
-If the complaint involves the Programs Manager or Provost, it is submitted to the President's Office for resolution.
+The Director of Student Services & Programs is responsible for satisfactorily addressing the complaint and documenting the response, upon necessary consultation with and approval of the provost.
+If the complaint involves the Director of Student Services & Programs or Provost, it is submitted to the President's Office for resolution.
 If anyone from the President's Office is involved in the complaint, it is referred to a Grievance Committee formed by the Chair of the NWSC Board of Regents.
 [Note: This Grievance Policy and associated Grievance Form are posted on the NWSC website.]